frSociete/diskEraserFr/README.md

 - **Parallel Erasure** ⚡: Uses multi-threading to erase multiple disks simultaneously, optimizing performance
 - **Automatic Partitioning** 📊: Configures the disk with a single partition after erasure
 - **Flexible Formatting** 📁: Supports NTFS, EXT4, or VFAT file systems
-- **Docker Support** 🐳: Runs securely in a containerized environment
 - **Bootable ISO** 💿: Can be converted into a bootable ISO for standalone operation
 - **Command Line Utility** 💻: Can be installed as a Linux command (`diskeraser`) for ease of use
 - **Configurable Erase Passes** 🔄: Users can specify the number of overwrite passes (default is 5)